hugovynicius/hugovynicius/README.md

 ## About Me :rocket:

-:computer: I'm a Software Engineer and Data Scientist with over ten years of professional experience and an academic background, including a Ph.D. in Computational Intelligence, a Master’s degree in Microelectronics and Microsystems, and a Bachelor’s degree in Information Systems.
+:computer: I'm a Software Engineer with over ten years of professional experience and an academic background, including a Ph.D. in Computational Intelligence, a Master’s degree in Microelectronics and Microsystems, and a Bachelor’s degree in Information Systems.

 :scientist: My doctoral research focused on predictive methods for IoT, fuzzy time series models, dimensionality reduction techniques, and the development of new forecasting algorithms.
 More recently, my research has expanded to foundation models and Large Language Models (LLMs) applied to time series analysis, improving accuracy, robustness, and cross-domain generalization.